Non-equilibrium time evolution in the sine-Gordon model revisited: Simulating the time evolution

 \subsection{Truncated Conformal Space Approach}

 The main idea of TCSA is to use the eigenstates of the massless free boson in a finite volume $L$ as a computational basis and truncate it by imposing an upper energy cutoff.
 Since the matrix elements of the exponential operators can be explicitly computed, the Hamiltonian \eqref{sg-ham} can be represented by a finite matrix, reducing the determination of the spectrum and time evolution of expectation values of observables to a numerical linear algebra problem.
 However, the results obtained through TCSA differ from the exact results by the so-called \textit{truncation errors}.
-For relevant perturbations, the truncation errors decrease with increasing energy cutoff, and renormalisation group methods can improve the convergence \cite{2006hep.th...12203F,2007PhRvL..98n7205K,2011arXiv1106.2448G,Rychkov_2015}.
+For relevant perturbations, the truncation errors decrease with increasing energy cutoff, and renormalisation group methods can improve the convergence \cite{2006hep.th...12203F,2007PhRvL..98n7205K,2011arXiv1106.2448G,Rychkov_2015,Konik2021JHEP}.
+While powerful in general, we found that for the quenches studied here, the application of the renormalisation group improvement did not alter the results and the rate of convergence.
+For this reason, the MSTHA results presented here do not involve such improvement.

 The Hilbert space of the massless free boson consists of Fock modules $\mathcal{F}_\nu$

 with

 built upon zero mode plane wave states defined as